davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.9 (2013.05.18) =
+* Fixed a bug where valid users can post via email even though they don't have role permissions.
+* Fixed a bug where nice_name was being used in the settings screen even though user_login was needed.
+* Fixed the error message when the default poster is not valid.
+* Fixed bug where gallery short tag was getting set when non-image attachments were found.

 = 1.5.8 (2013.05.14) =
 * Added additional default signature patterns.
 * Fixed a bug where attachments were not showing up if :start or :end were used.